yonsei-sslab/asgard/README.md

 ./bin/adb shell
 reboot loader

-# The last method is to reboot the host machine, which will power-cycle the development board.
-reboot

 # NOTE: If the same problem persists, please proceed to (3.2) and use the image that was pre-flashed by the authors.
 # NOTE: Please do not hesitate to contact the authors if the development board is stuck in a non-recoverable state.
 ```